QuentinRa/blog.quentinra.dev/special/ilo/tchat/ide/idea.md

 [Go back](../index.md)

 There are two ways, one in two clicks and a longer one.
-The two click installation won't install an external SceneBuilder and the problem of that is
+The two click installation won't install an external SceneBuilder:

 * you won't be able to look for components (using a search bar)
 * there is no code menu